-Who you gonna call?
-I have no idea anymore… When the 1st Ghostbusters film hit the cinemas all the way in 1984, the film was always known for its one-liners and clever jokes, but don’t forget that many found the original Ghostbuster very frighting and scary.
+Who are you gonna call?
+I have no idea anymore.
+When the 1st Ghostbusters film hit the cinemas all the way in 1984, the film was always known for its one-liners and clever jokes, but don’t forget that many found the original Ghostbuster very frighting and scary.

 In 1989 Ghostbusters 2 finally surfaced but as you expect, it was no match for the 1st film.
 Many claimed that the plot for the 2nd film was a big drawback.
 27 years passed by in which there was always talk of a 3rd film with the key actors returning or even discussions on a new male cast to take over.

 In no way shape or form does this film acknowledge the previous Ghostbusters films or its characters.
 This film is simply a reboot.
-Those who know the previous Ghostbusters films, we are graced with a number of hidden appearances from the original Ghostbuster actors (I counted 5 of them).
-While some of the appearances are fun (I get it) they could have been used in a very creative way instead of just randomly popping up…
+Those who know the previous Ghostbusters films are graced with a number of hidden appearances from the original Ghostbuster actors (I counted 5 of them).
+While some of the appearances are fun (I get it) they could have been used in a very creative way instead of just randomly popping up.

 While a viewer may expect that when a scary ghost appears people would be worried or freak out when these Ghostbusters see a scary Ghost you can expect poor jokes as they just stand still instead of running or worse- a Ghostbuster deciding to eat Pringles while watching her friend talk to a Ghost.